 Earlier this week, we took a broad look at what Google’s Fuchsia OS could mean if and when it’s finished.
 Today, we begin a new series of diving in and taking a closer look at the variety of unique features and changes that the operating system offers.
 Our first topic is Stories and Modules, and how they could radically change the way you use your phone and desktop.

 In Android and iOS, your apps are either open or closed.
-If you want to open more than one thing, most apps just offer a tab view, like your browser.
+If you want to open or do more than one thing, most apps just offer a tab view, like your browser.
 Some apps, like YouTube, don’t even allow that much.

 Fuchsia’s modular system shakes up the smartphone dynamic.
-Every app consists of one or more modules, which act as a view or a possible action.
+Every app consists of one or more ‘modules’, which act as a view or a possible action.
 Each module is standalone and can be opened multiple times (like having two calculators open, for instance).

 A story is a logical container for a root application along with associated data.
 An instance of a story can be created, deleted, started and stopped by the system in response to user actions.
 Creating a new story instance creates an entry in the user’s ledger which stores the data associated with this story instance; deleting a story instance deletes the associated data.

-Indeed, Fuchsia doesn’t have “Recent Apps” like a current smart device OS, but instead “Recent Stories.”
+Interestingly, Fuchsia doesn’t have “Recent Apps” like a current smart device OS, but instead “Recent Stories.”

-Each “module” opens in its own “story,” and to make a combined story, simply drag two stories together and resize your view to meet your needs.
+Each module opens in its own story, and to make a combined story, simply drag two stories together and resize your view to meet your needs.
 You can continue to expand in this way without any apparent limits, though this is likely to change in some future final build of Fuchsia.

-Your “Now Feed” will also contain suggestions of stories you may want to start or past stories to resume, such as conversations to resume, places to go, emails to check, and more.
+Your “Now” feed will also contain suggestions of stories you may want to start or past stories to resume, such as conversations to resume, places to go, emails to check, and more.

-Fuchsia Friday is a new series where we dive into the Fuchsia source code and interpret what the current state of the OS might mean for the finished product.
+Fuchsia Friday is a weekly series where we dive into the Fuchsia source code and interpret what the current state of the OS might mean for the finished product.
 All information in this article is speculation based on available information and is subject to change.